President of International Press Association. I have worked with photographers around the world. I teach them that you learn by doing.

 You can determine where you want the photo to start to go out of focus using your lens openings to change the DOF (Depth of Field)

 When you review your images on your DSLR, enlarge them to see what is in and what is out of focus.
 It is hard to do on some of these small screens, so just click on the button that allows you to enlarge the images in the review mode.

-You should be fine with an F1.8 lens which should cost about $125-$150.
+You should be fine with an F1.8 lens which should cost about $125–150.
 If you are a pro then you could do as I did and spend $500 or more for a Prime Lens like my Tamron SP35mm or 45mm F1.8 lens.
 Unless you are a pro where cost is not an issue, I would advise you to stay with the F1.8 lens.

-Note: You can also get Bokeh from a zoom lens, but you will need have to shoot where the background that you want to go soft will have to be quite a long way in the distance.
+Note: You can also get Bokeh from a zoom lens, but you will have to shoot where the background that you want to go soft will have to be quite a long way in the distance.

-Remember the smaller your aperture on your lens the wider the Depth of Field is.
+Remember, the smaller your aperture on your lens, the wider the depth of field is.
 So on a lens shooting at f5.6 or f8, you may have to be a block away to have that background go soft.
 On a 50mm F1.8 lens, you could go to a soft background that is literally inches away from the point of sharpest focus.